Why Homeownership is a Smart Investment Decision

 The point is, most of the money you paid the bank for your mortgage over the years, eventually comes back to you.
 And in some cases, you can actually MAKE more money than you originally spent.

 Yep, that’s right.

-As homeowner, you have the freedom to modify your house however you wish.
+As a homeowner, you have the freedom to modify your house however you wish.
 This isn’t something you can do (at least not without permission) when renting a home.
 You have rules.
 Your landlord’s rules.

 When buying, you can customize every aspect of your home.
 From paint color to landscaping.
-And the changes you make have potential to increase the value of your place.
+And the changes you make have the potential to increase the value of your place.

 That chef’s kitchen you’ve always dreamt of adds value for buyers down the road.
 A more modest update, as simple as adding a dishwasher or updating kitchen cabinetry can also increase your home’s value.
 Adding a second bathroom, or an ensuite is another option.

 The best part?
 You get to enjoy your renovations or modifications you’ve chosen for as long as you live in your home.
 They’re yours and chosen by you, to meet your tastes, and make your house feel more like a home.
-And if it ever comes time to sell, the changes you’ve made to suit your lifestyle or family, may allow you to sell your home at a higher price point.
+And if it ever comes time to sell, the changes you’ve made to suit your lifestyle or family may allow you to sell your home at a higher price point.

 Buy turnkey.
 Go green, and go home.